412TH TEST WING|

-The 412th Test Wing plans, conducts, analyzes, and reports on all flight and ground testing of aircraft, weapons systems, software and components as well as modeling and simulation for the USAF.
+The 412th Test Wing plans, conducts, analyzes, and reports on all flight and ground testing of aircraft, weapon systems, software and components as well as modeling and simulation for the Air Force.
 There are three core components for this mission: flying operations, maintenance, and engineering.

-Through a maintenance group of over 2,000 people and an operations group of 3,000, the test wing maintains and flies an average of 90 aircraft with upwards of 30 different aircraft designs and performs over 7,400 missions (over 1,900 test missions) on an annual basis.
+Through a maintenance group of nearly 1,900 people and an operations group of 2,100, the test wing maintains and flies an average of 80 aircraft with upwards of 26 different aircraft designs.
+The wing performs more than 5,000 missions, including over 1,800 test missions, on an annual basis.

 The Test Program

-The CTF is an organizational construct that brings together the government developmental test and evaluation personnel (i.e., military personnel and government civilians and support contractors), the operational testers or representatives of the warfighters who will eventually employ the aerospace system in combat, and the contractors who develop and test the aerospace system.
+The CTF is a unit that combines the government developmental test and evaluation personnel made up of military members, government civilians and support contractors together with the operational testers or representatives of the warfighters who will eventually employ the aerospace system in combat, and the contractors who develop and test the aerospace system.

-The 412th TW is host to over 100,000 visitors annually and supports over 25,000 dependents, retirees, and veterans.
-Major units within the wing include the 412th Mission Support and the 412th Medical Groups, as well the 412th Civil Engineer/Transportation Directorate, 412th Security Forces Squadron and the Services and Comptroller Divisions.
-Staff agencies include chaplain services, base comptroller, inspector general, manpower and organization, and military equal opportunity and public affairs.
+The 412th TW is host to more than 100,000 visitors annually and supports over 25,000 dependents, retirees, and veterans.
+Major units within the wing include the 412th Mission Support and the 412th Medical groups, as well the 412th Civil Engineer/Transportation Directorate, the 412th Security Forces Squadron and the services divisions.
+Staff agencies include chaplain services, base comptroller, judge advocate, public affairs, inspector general, military equal opportunity and manpower and organization.

 The Edwards flightline is the "Center of the Aeronautical Universe."
 There are nine flight test squadrons with as many as 20 aircraft assigned to each.
 The aircraft are grouped by mission representing global power (fighters and bombers); global reach (transport); and global vigilance (remotely piloted vehicles).